-Technology provided by the TC1
+Technology provided by the TC3G

-- On-board connectivity: Integration into on-board vehicle and machine control CANbus and Ethernet networks; reading of your relevant machine data (machine status, operating hours, maintenance warnings). - Wireless connectivity: The TC1 is available in three standard variants tuned to the respective use case with WiFi and Bluethooth, or cellular communication, or GNSS functionality.
-Without unnecessary parts for the intended use case makes the TC1 a cost optimized on-board module. - Cloud connectivity: Prepared for connecting to STW's "machines.cloud" platform; storing of information regarding vehicle parameters, settings and behavior.
+- On-board connectivity: Integration into on-board vehicle and machine control CANbus and Ethernet networks; reading of your relevant machine data (machine status, operating hours, maintenance warnings). - Wireless connectivity: The TC3G is available with WiFi and Bluethooth, cellular communication, and GNSS functionality. - Cloud connectivity: Prepared for connecting to STW's "machines.cloud" platform; storing of information regarding vehicle parameters, settings and behavior.
 Simple and straightforward connection to other server and cloud platforms.